UW-MSDS-DATA-598-Reproducibility-WI20/gupta-marcaccio-sagar-tullock-usman-replication-project/README.md

 ### Contents

+### Description
+The purpose of this repository is to serve as the home of the replication project.
+All relevant files, data, and code will be made available here in order to facilitate transparency and further reproducibility of this work.
+In this regard, the aim will be to minimize barriers and time required to perform future analyses.

+There are a number of data processing challanges germane to metabolomics.
+Some notable ones tend to include specialized knowledged and software, which is why there is much value to be had in lowering the accessibility barrier for analysis.
+To help simplify the process for some of the more common metabolomic data analyses, MetaboAnalyst offers an accessible tool capable of handling most kinds of metabolomic data.
+At least in regards to NMR/MS spectral data, our project intends replicate the work used to support this claim.

 ### Data
 The data we will use for replication is one of a small number of test datasets provided by MetaboAnalyst.
 The data for this analysis will be the Binned NMR/MS (nuclear magnetic resonance and mass spectrometry) spectra data which is used in metabolomics.
 The direct hyperlink to the csv file is [https://www.metaboanalyst.ca/resources/data/nmr_bins.csv](https://www.metaboanalyst.ca/resources/data/nmr_bins.csv).